tadwohlrapp/udemy-improved-course-library/userscript/README.md

 After you have installed a userscript manager, [click here to install the userscript](https://greasyfork.org/scripts/402838/code/udemy-improved-course-library.user.js) and visit your Udemy course library 😃

-This userscript is also available as a WebExtension for Google Chrome, Firefox and other browsers.
-You can find it on the [Chrome Web Store](https://chrome.google.com/webstore/detail/udemy-improved-course-lib/dmlfcanjgejpgjajoiepgfglmjcnhhlh) and on [Firefox Add-ons](https://addons.mozilla.org/addon/udemy-improved-course-library).
+This userscript is also available as a WebExtension for Google Chrome, Mozilla Firefox, Microsoft Edge and other browsers.
+You can find it on the [Chrome Web Store](https://chrome.google.com/webstore/detail/udemy-improved-course-lib/dmlfcanjgejpgjajoiepgfglmjcnhhlh), [Firefox Add-ons](https://addons.mozilla.org/addon/udemy-improved-course-library) and on [Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/obecdhpagmbihmpojcafgflffhjhnicg).